-Goodwill, net of accumulated amortization, was \$78.0 million and \$52.5 million at the end of 1995 and 1994.
-Goodwill amortization was \$3.9 million, \$3.2 million, and \$2.8 million for 1995, 1994, and 1993.

-Accumulated amortization of goodwill was \$13.3 million and \$9.4 million at the end of 1995 and 1994.
+Goodwill, net of accumulated amortization, was \$80.8 million and \$78.0 million at the end of 1996 and 1995.
+Goodwill amortization was \$4.8 million, \$3.9\$ million and \$3.2\$ million for 1996, 1995 and 1994.
+Accumulated amortization of goodwill was \$18.1 million and \$13.3 million at the end of 1996 and 1995.

-i.
+- i.
 Research and engineering: Research and engineering costs are charged to expense in the year incurred.
-For 1995, 1994, and 1993, these costs were \$33.9 million, \$30.6 million, and \$27.7 million.
+For 1996, 1995 and 1994, these costs were \$42.4\$ million, \$33.9\$ million and \$30.6\$ million. - j.

-j.
 Income taxes: Deferred income taxes are provided for temporary differences arising from differences in bases of assets and liabilities for tax and financial reporting purposes.
 Deferred income taxes are recorded on temporary differences at the tax rate expected to be in effect when the temporary differences reverse.
-For detailed tax information, refer to Note 7.
+For detailed tax information, refer to Note 7. - k.

-k.
 Foreign currency translation: The financial statements of the Corporation's foreign subsidiaries are translated into U.S. dollars in accordance with Statement of Financial Accounting Standards (SFAS) No. 52, "Foreign Currency Translation."
 Net assets of certain foreign subsidiaries are translated at current rates of exchange, and income and expense items are translated at the average exchange rate for the year.
 The resulting translation adjustments are recorded directly into a separate component of shareholders' equity.
-Certain other translation adjustments and transaction gains and losses are reported in net income and were not material in any year.

-1. Franchise fee revenue: Franchise fee revenue is recognized as the fees are earned.
-Revenue from franchise fees was not material in any year.

-m.
-Net finance income: Net finance income consists of installment contract income, dealer start-up loan receivable income, and lease income, net of related expenses.
+Certain other translation adjustments and transaction gains and losses are reported in net income and were not material in any year. - 1.
+Revenue recognition: The Corporation recognizes revenues at the time that products are shipped or the time that services are performed.
+Franchise fee revenue is recognized as the fees are earned.
+Revenue from franchise fees was not material in any year. - m.
+Net finance income: Net finance income consists of installment contract income, dealer start-up loan receivable income and lease income, net of related expenses. - n.

-n.
 Advertising and promotion expense: Production costs of future media advertising are deferred until the advertising occurs.
-All other advertising and promotion costs are generally expensed when incurred.
-The amounts deferred and expensed are not material to the consolidated financial statements.
+All other advertising and promotion costs are generally expensed when incurred. - o.
+Warranty expense policy: The Corporation provides product warranties for specific product lines and accrues for estimated future warranty costs in the period that the sale was recorded.

-o.
-Accounting standards: In 1995, Statement of Financial Accounting Standards (SFAS) No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of," was issued.
-The Corporation will adopt SFAS No. 121 during the first quarter of 1996.
-The Corporation does not anticipate that adoption of this standard will have a material impact on the consolidated financial statements.

-p.
-Reclassified prior-year amounts: Certain prior-year amounts have been reclassified to conform with current-year presentation.
+- p.
+Accounting standards: In 1996, the Corporation adopted Statement of Financial Accounting Standards (SFAS) No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of" and SFAS No. 123, "Accounting for Stock-Based Compensation."
+The adoption of these statements had no impact on the consolidated financial statements.
+In the first quarter of 1997, the Corporation will adopt SFAS No. 125, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities."
+The Corporation does not anticipate that the adoption of this standard will have any impact on the consolidated financial statements. - q.
+Reclassified prior-year amounts: Certain prior-year amounts have been reclassified to conform with current-year presentation. - r.
+Per share data: In June 1996, the board of directors approved a three-for-two split of the Corporation's common stock, which was distributed on September 10, 1996 to shareholders of record on August 20, 1996.
+All prior year and certain 1996 per share and weighted average share information has been restated.